superfly/macaroon/macaroon-thought.md

 Why didn't we do this?
 Because our standard OAuth tokens are way too powerful.
 They're like the `(org=4721, mask=*)` Macaroon all by themselves.
 The whole point is to get rid of them.

 We still didn't need to use 3P caveats to accomplish this; we could design and issue a new set of OAuth tokens that only work with Macaroons, or some API key that expresses the same thing.
-But then we'd have to build those services, and while they'd probably be less mechanism than 3P caveats, we need 3P caveats for other things anyways, so it'd be a net complexity lose for us.
+But then we'd have to build those services, and while they'd probably be less mechanism than 3P caveats, we need 3P caveats for other things anyways, so it'd be a net complexity liability for us.

 ## Using Fly Macaroons